 Your PDA should reflect the course curriculum to complete your doctoral training within your track.
 So, you will need to make sure that all courses are being applied to the requirements for which you took them.
 If you have doubts, please consult with your program director.

-If you notice that something needs to be changed or moved to another degree category, you will need to submit a memo to the Psychology Graduate Studies secretary.
-Any changes you wish to make must be approved by the program director.
+If you notice that something needs to be changed or moved to another degree category, you will need to submit a memo approved by the Program Director to the Psychology Graduate Studies secretary.

 The memo should be created in Microsoft Word and should include: